purxiz/scanny/README.md

 I'll get around to these eventually

 - show total added on each item as it's added in current add session on add screen
+- Add a 'create grocery list' button or something that lists everything that has gone to 0 in the past configurable amount of time.